ndefocj/Profile-Card/README.md

 - Feel free to file issues or open a PR for improvements.
 - Keep changes small and focused.
 If adding dependencies or test runners, include instructions in the README.

-## Deployment

-This is a static site — any static hosting (GitHub Pages, Netlify, Vercel) works.
-For GitHub Pages:

-1. Push this repo to GitHub.
-2. In repository Settings → Pages, select the `main` branch and root (`/`) folder, then Save.
-3. Your page will be available at `https://<username>.github.io/<repo>/` after a short build.

 ## License

 Add a license if you want to share this publicly (MIT is common for small projects).

 ---

 If you'd like, I can also add a `package.json` and a small Playwright test to automate checks and provide PowerShell commands to run them.
 Let me know and I will add them.